Shynixn/BlockBall/docs/wiki/docs/game.md

 game1 [My first game] [enabled]
 ```

+You can join the game by running into the arena or executing the ``/blockball join game1`` command.

 ## Optional steps

 The following steps are not necessary but allow you to further customize the experience.